JohannesOvergaard/Bachelor/Interviews/InterviewGuide.md

 - If there was an app with all this information
   - In which situation would you have used it?
   - (Short description) What does this app look like?
 Articles, Q&A, searchable content?
-  - Maybe show our sketches afterwards and get feedback/reactions on them.

 ## Debriefing